YuichiroFukushi/case-study-collections/README.md

 **2.** I will begin by transferring the datasets to BigQuery to initiate the data cleaning process.
 The cleaning steps for each dataset are outlined below:

-- 2.a `dailyactivity_merged`:
+- 2.a `dailycalories_merged`, `dailyIntensities_merged`, and `dailysteps_merged`:
   - Since the information in `dailycalories_merged`, `dailyIntensities_merged`, and `dailysteps_merged` is already included in `dailyactivity_merged`, these datasets will be excluded from further processing.
 I used the `INNER JOIN` statement to check if the data matched based on user IDs and activity dates.
-Below is the query I executed.
+Below is the query I executed:

 ```sql
 SELECT